emmajanedrews/base-template/_posts/2017-09-26-how-did-our-market-fare-in-the-month-of-august.md

 **The number of homes sold rose 8.9% last August compared to August 2016.&nbsp;**The number of homes on the market is down 14%, which is making it very tough for buyers to find their dream home if it’s priced below $150,000.
 Around the country, the number of homes on the market is down: starter homes are down 17%, medium-sized homes are down 10%, and larger-sized homes are down 5%.

-**This shrinking inventory has caused a slowdown in the number of homes going under contract in both Louisville and around the country.** In fact, Svenja Gudell, the chief economist at Zillow, says “Everyone has been talking about tight inventory, but I think we are OK calling it a straight up inventory crisis at this point.
+**This shrinking inventory has caused a slowdown in the number of homes going under contract in both Louisville and around the country.** In fact, Svenja Gudell, the chief economist at Zillow, says, “Everyone has been talking about tight inventory, but I think we are OK calling it a straight up inventory crisis at this point.
 We just don’t have enough homes.”

 {% include pullquote.html %}